ETHZ-INS/DLCAnalyzer/README.md

 }
 ```

-Now that the pipeline is defined we can execute it for all files and combine them into a list of Tracking objects
+Now that the pipeline is defined, we can execute it for all files and combine them into a list of Tracking objects:

 ```r
 TrackingAll <- RunPipeline(files,input_folder,FUN = pipeline)
 ```

-From the list we can access individual results with the $ operator. for example if we want to plot the zone visits for the first file we can simply use:
+From the list we can access individual results with the `$` operator. for example if we want to plot the zone visits for the first file we can simply use:

 ```r